noaa-oar-arl/CMAQ/PREP/mcip/README.md

     -   `0`: Do not output u- and v-component winds on B-grid
     -   `1`: Output u- and v-component winds on B-grid (in addition to the C-grid)
 -   `MCIP_START [format: YYYY-MM-DD-HH:MM:SS.SSSS]`
     Beginning date and time (UTC) of data to output from MCIP.
-The start date and time must be contained within the input data from WRF.
+The start date and time must be contained within the input data from WRF or FV3-GFS.
 -   `MCIP_END [format: YYYY-MM-DD-HH:MM:SS.SSSS]`
     End date and time (UTC) of data to output from MCIP.
-The end date and time must be contained within the input data from WRF.
+The end date and time must be contained within the input data from WRF or FV3-GFS.
 -   `INTVL [default: 60]`
     Output interval in minutes.
 This setting determines the amount of model time contained in each output time step.
 The output interval for MCIP can be less frequent than the incoming meteorological model output (e.g., process 30-minute data for CCTM from 15-minute WRF output).
 -   `MKGRID [default: T]`